mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 secret societies and some are crazy old hermits or other oddball

 characters who occasionally teach their skills to an apprentice.
-All these ‘institutes’ have one thing in common – they are illegal and unregulated.
+All these 'institutes' have one thing in common – they are illegal and unregulated.
 There is no guarantee that what appears to be a source of psionic training is not a scam, con, cover for something else, or a genuinely crazy person.
 It might even be something quite sinister